-Carol Roth is a national media personality, ‘recovering’ investment banker, investor, speaker and author of the New York Times bestselling book, The Entrepreneur Equation.
+Carol Roth is a national media personality, creator of the legacy planning system Future File (currently in private beta), ‘recovering’ investment banker/billion-dollar deal maker, investor, speaker and author of the New York Times bestselling book, The Entrepreneur Equation.
 She is currently an on-air contributor for the national cable television station CNBC, the preeminent name in business news.
-Carol’s multimedia commentary covers business and the economy, current events, politics and pop culture topics.
+Carol’s multimedia commentary covers big and small business and the economy, current events, politics and pop culture topics.

 Previously, Carol was the host of The Noon Show, a current events talk show on WGN Radio and prior to joining CNBC, Carol was seen weekly on a variety of national television outlets including Fox Business, CNN, Fox News and MSNBC.

 Carol has worked with hundreds of companies, ranging from a single entrepreneur with an idea to Fortune 500 businesses, on all aspects of business and financial strategy.
-Collectively, she has helped her clients raise more than $1 billion in capital, complete $750+ million in mergers and acquisitions, secure high-profile licensing and partnership deals and create 7-figure brand loyalty programs.
+Collectively, she has helped her clients complete more than $2 billion in deal transactions, including raising more than $1 billion in capital, completing $750+ million in mergers and acquisitions, securing high-profile licensing and partnership deals and creating 7-figure brand loyalty programs.

 Carol also acts as a brand spokesperson, ambassador and influencer for a number of companies and brands that are seeking to reach a broader audience, with a focus on those looking to reach small business owners and entrepreneurs, professional women and retail investors.
-Previous and current brand clients include Regus, Yahoo!, DELL and Ted Baker London, among others.
+Previous and current brand clients include Microsoft, Bank of America, MasterCard and Nextiva, among others.
 She also creates proprietary and licensed content across a variety of formats for companies.

 In 2010, Carol authored the New York Times, Wall Street Journal and USA Today bestselling book, The Entrepreneur Equation.
-Carol has been a contributing blogger to outlets like The New York Times and The Huffington Post and has written for and been quoted widely in a variety of major media outlets.
-She has been a speaker and event moderator for a number of high profile events, including The New York Times Small Business Summit, The Chicago Cubs Convention and The Inc.500 Conference.
-Carol was also named a Top 100 Small Business Influencer for 2011 & 2012 by Small Biz Trends.
+Carol has been a contributing blogger to outlets like Entrepreneur and has written for and been quoted widely in a variety of major media outlets.
+She has been an emcee, keynote speaker and event moderator for a number of high profile events, including The New York Times Small Business Summit, The Chicago Cubs Convention and The Inc.500 Conference.
+Carol was also named a Top 100 Small Business Influencer for 2011, 2012, 2013, 2014, & 2015 by Small Biz Trends.

 Ms. Roth holds a B.S.
 Degree from the Wharton School of Business at the University of Pennsylvania, arguably the top business program in the world, where she graduated Magna Cum Laude.
 To supplement her active media participation, Carol has completed media and improv training with The Second City, the leading improvisational comedy school in the US.